Please read the following important terms and conditions before placing an order for Goods with Hartley Botanic, Inc.

 14.4 We may transfer our rights and obligations under the Contract to another organisation.
 We will always tell you in writing if this happens and we will ensure that the transfer will not affect your rights under the Contract.

-14.5 You may only transfer your rights or your obligations under the Contract to another person if we agree to this in writing.
+14.5 You may only transfer your rights or your obligations under the Contract to another person if we agree to this in advance of such transfer and in writing.